 To find the design guidelines that apply to your project, go to our Design Review Guidelines page.
 There you can find the citywide (multifamily and commercial buildings), downtown, and neighborhood-specific design guidelines.

 Our review fee is $315 per hour.
 You need to pay up front for the first 10 hours of review when you submit your application.
 After we accept your application, we will send you a monthly invoice for all review time completed in that billing cycle.
 If you do not pay your invoice, we will stop reviewing your project.

 Get your property information.
 Find property information to help you plan your project.

 Learn about Design Review.

 Coordinate with other agencies.
 You may need permits or approvals from other agencies.
 These are the most common agencies you may need to work with for your permit type:

-You may apply for a construction permit at any time once you submit a land use application.
+Your SDR must be complete before you apply for a construction permit.
+If you have a related land use application, such as SEPA, and a Master Use Permit is required, you may apply for a construction permit at any time once you submit a land use application.
 However, the project design is likely to change and evolve though the streamlined design review process.
 Corrections required by our decision may require building plan changes that can result in costly design changes.